 Integrated track pins hold the bucket at convenient position for easy greasing of rollers.
 They also serve as a safety feature to prevent lowering of bucket when personnel are maintaining the machine.

-Willian Nuendorfer & Co. has helped our customers integrate skip hoists into their processes across many industries.
-If you have any questions about how a skip hoist would work best for your project Contact Us Today.
-WNC have the experience and knowledge to make sure you use the right product for your project.
+Willian Neundorfer & Co. has helped our customers integrate skip hoists into their processes across many industries.
+If you have any questions about how a skip hoist would work best for your project: Contact Us Today.
+We have the experience and knowledge to make sure you use the right mixers, stokars, and skip hoists for your project.